KuhlTime/hsd-api/README.md

 # 🔒 Security

-- The API is using a rate limiter to restirct the amount of requests on a per IP basis.
+- The API is using a rate limiter to restrict the amount of requests on a per-IP basis.
 - The admin API is protected by a secret key that can be set inside the environment variables.
 This key should not be exposed to anyone outside!

 # 🚩 Limitations
-- The app caches the firestore backend **in-memory** to **increase performance**.
+- The app caches the Firestore backend **in-memory** to **increase performance**.
 In case the data inside the backend gets too big, this could cause memory issues!